jgrafton/raspberrypi/README.md

 	rtorrent ./2013-02-09-wheezy-raspbian.zip.torrent

 #### OSX
-	Download the file using either bittorrent or a direct download from the site.  (listed below)
+	Download the file using either bittorrent or a direct download from the site.
+[1](http://www.google.com/)

 ### Write the image
 #### OSX